-- Transfer students must submit a completed application form, the nonrefundable application fee of \$25.00, and official college transcripts from all previous colleges attended.
-An applicant is not permitted to ignore previous college attendance or enrollment.
-A student who misrepresents information in filling out the admission application form or a student who finds after admission or enrollment that he or she is ineligible for academic reasons or any other reason to return to his or her last institution and who fails to report this immediately to the office of admission will be subject to disciplinary action, including possible dismissal from the University. - An applying transfer student must produce unofficial or official transcript(s) from all previous colleges in order to register for classes.
+- Transfer students must submit a completed application form, the nonrefundable application fee of \$25.00, and an official college transcript from the last college/university attended to be "Final Accept.".
+A student who misrepresents information in filling out the admission application form or a student who finds after admission or enrollment that he or she is ineligible for academic reasons or any other reason to return to his or her last institution and who fails to report this immediately to the office of admission will be subject to disciplinary action, including possible dismissal from the University. - Student Athletes: the NCAA requires students competing in intercollegiate athletics to submit final official transcripts from all colleges/universities attended. - Nursing Majors: State and national accrediting bodies require students in nursing to submit final official transcripts from ALL colleges/universities attended. - Education Majors: State and national accrediting agencies require candidates making application to a school of education teacher preparation program to submit final official transcripts from ALL colleges/universities attended. - An applying transfer student must produce an unofficial or official transcript from the last college/university they attended in order to register for classes.
 If unofficial transcripts are submitted, the student will be given thirty days from the beginning date of the first class for the official transcript(s) to be received in the office of adult studies.
 The official final transcript(s) must be received before the student is considered officially registered and eligible to receive financial aid.
 It is understood by all parties that, if for some reason a student is denied admission as a result of not having all documentation at the appropriate offices by the deadline stated, Belhaven University is not liable for any losses incurred to the student. - A student who is applying with fewer than 12 semester hours of college credit or with only experiential/military credit must also have sent to the office of adult and graduate studies an official high school transcript showing the date of graduation.
 The student must have a minimum high school grade point average of 2.0 on a 4.0 scale.
 Applications will be processed and admission status determined when all required items are on file. - A transfer student meeting other qualifications is automatically accepted with a minimum 2.0 cumulative grade point average on a 4.0 scale.
 Nonacademic elective credits in physical education are excluded from grade point average (GPA) calculation. - Transfer credits may be accepted from other institutions of higher learning only when the program of the transferring institution is acceptable to the receiving institution. - A student under academic suspension from another college or university may not enter Belhaven for semester following his/her suspension.
 A student who has been permanently dismissed from another college or university will not be eligible for admission to Belhaven University.